redstrate/Kawari/README.md

 * [Patch](https://docs.xiv.zone/server/patch/)
   * Handles checking if the client needs any patching.

+## Running

+Install [Rust](https://rust-lang.org) and then use the `run.sh` helper script in the repository.
+You can of course run each server individually.

 ## License

 This project is licensed under the [GNU Affero General Public License 3](LICENSE).
 Some code or assets may be licensed differently.